Premenopause and Pregnancy: Is it possible?

 - Sterilization (you and/or your partner)

-However: because combination oral contraceptives do help manage perimenopause symptoms, it can be hard to tell where you are in the transition.
-When you stop taking the Pill, you’ll have withdrawal bleeding, which mimics a period – even after menopause.
+Oral, hormonal birth control that contains a combination of estrogen and progestin can help manage perimenopausal symptoms like irregular periods, hot flashes, acne, and bone loss.
+They may also help prevent uterine and ovarian cancer.
+However, because combination oral contraceptives do help manage perimenopause symptoms, it can be hard to tell where you are in the transition.
+When you stop taking birth control pills, you’ll have withdrawal bleeding, which mimics a period--even after menopause.
 You may need to stop for some time and then have FSH levels tested, but obviously use another method during that pause.

-Additionally: estrogen-containing contraceptives are not appropriate for women who have a history (personal or family) of estrogen-dependent cancer, high blood pressure, diabetes, blood clots, or heart disease.
+Additionally, estrogen-containing contraceptives are not appropriate for women who have a history (personal or family) of estrogen-dependent cancer, high blood pressure, diabetes, blood clots, or heart disease.

-Finally: women who are over 35 and smoke shouldn’t.
+Women who are over 35 and smoke shouldn’t.
 And they shouldn’t take hormonal contraceptives, either.

-Contraceptive injection may increase the risk of osteoporosis.
+Studies have shown that contraceptive injection may increase the risk of osteoporosis.
 Women who are at high risk or who smoke should probably find another option.